Lawful development, permitted development & planning permission - what does it all mean? Read on to find out all the different definitions.

 Planning permission - an introduction

-Planning permission is asking for consent to do a certain piece of building work.
+Planning permission is consent to do a certain piece of building work.
 It will either be granted (maybe with conditions) or refused.
 Parliament has given the main responsibility for planning to local authorities known as the Planning Department in your local council.
 Planning permissions exist to deter inappropriate development and decisions are made in line with national guidance in the form of the national Planning Policy Framework and the local planning policies set out by the local authority.

 When do I need planning permission ?